cocoon2wong/Project-Jocker/README.md

 ## Branch `BB` Notes ⚠️

-Please note that contents in this branch are still under development and are not the fianl version.
+Please note that the contents in this branch are still under development and are not the final version.

 ![BB](./figures/bb.jpeg)